 Tapping intuition is however not that easy as often strong emotions overwhelm intuition (another System 1 dweller according to Kahneman).
 However, for individuals like George Soros, theory and instinct are inextricably linked.
 This investment guru vouches on the large play of his instincts in the investment process and for his success.

 Only seasoned fund managers can hope to tap into their ‘instincts’ and be on top of the market.
-Most of the retail investors are better-off spotting them and investing in funds that they manage.
+Most of the retail investors are better-off spotting them and investing in that they manage.